MicrosoftDocs/bing-docs/bing-docs/bing-web-search/hit-highlighting.md

 ---
 title: How to use decoration markers to highlight text - Bing Web Search API
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Learn how to use text decorations and hit highlighting in your search results using the Bing Web Search API.
-services: cognitive-services
+services: bing-search-services
 author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.assetid: 5365B568-EA55-4D97-8FBE-0AF60158D4D5
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-web-search
 ms.topic: conceptual
-ms.date: 07/30/2019
+ms.date: 07/15/2020
 ms.author: scottwhi
 ---